 While most airlines let a computer algorithm decide who will be involuntarily denied boarding, there are some airlines which are rumoured to handpick passengers.
 You could even call it a form of discrimination.

 We have heard stories of airlines seemingly selecting passengers by profiling them, sometimes with the help of a bit of data.
-The premise here is that young, urban passengers from EU member states are more likely to know about their EC/261 rights than elderly passengers from faraway countries.
+The idea behind it is that young, educated passengers from EU member states are more likely to know about their EC/261 rights than elderly passengers from faraway countries.

-For example, an airline operating a Berlin to Moscow flight might think that they have an easier time offloading an elderly Uzbek babushka from the flight than a German hipster who might even throw a big argument at the gate.
-Unfortunately there are still airlines who try to do everything to save some money by ignoring their EC/261 obligations by simply not mentioning the rights to their passengers.
+For example, an airline operating a Berlin to Moscow flight might think that they have an easier time offloading an elderly Uzbek babushka from the flight than a German hipster.

 No hard rule